 - Put the celery, carrots, and potatoes in a wide pan with water.
 Sprinkle with ¼ teaspoon of the salt.
 Bring to a boil, then reduce to a simmer and cover.
 Let steam for 5 minutes.
 (While they steam, start the sauce).

 - Add corn and peas to the pan (adding them frozen is ok).
 Sprinkle with remaining ¼ teaspoon salt.
 Continue to steam, covered, until all vegetables are tender (another 5-10 minutes).
 Taste and add salt if needed.

 MAKE THE SAUCE (15 min)

-- Melt 3 tbsp butter in another skillet over medium heat.
+- Melt 3 tablespoon butter in another skillet over medium heat.

 - Add diced onion and cook until soft and translucent (5-10 minutes)

-- Add ⅓ cup flour and ½ tsp each of celery salt, pepper, and garlic powder.
+- Add ⅓ cup flour and ½ teaspoon each of celery salt, pepper, and garlic powder.
 Stir continuously until the flour smells toasty and turns golden.

 - Slowly add the 1 cup milk, ¼ cup at a time.
 As you add it, stir into the flour-onion mixture until the consistency is even.
 This keeps clumps from forming.
 The consistency will be doughy at first and get thinner as you add more milk.